TosbackCgusBridge-Bot/CGUs-versions/Target/Privacy Policy.md

 it's on!
-Black Friday sale. sign up now to receive Black Friday deals and Cyber Monday steals. sign up now free shipping on this year's must-have holiday toys! top holiday toys oops, there is a problem
+Black Friday sale. check out Black Friday doorbusters on electronics, toys &. more. sale ends 11/24.
+Black Friday sale free shipping on this year's must-have holiday toys! top holiday toys oops, there is a problem

 Target.com requires **javascript** to be enabled.